Networking, Firewall, Mostly Open + UI Group Details

 All except DNS, finger, HTTP, HTTPS, ICMP, IRC, LDAP, LPD, NFS, NNTP, SNMP, and SMTP.
 (A specific port list is available.)

-Assuming that a machine uses the standard ports for its services, external users trying to access services from a machine in this group will find that many services are allowed, including SSH.
+Assuming that a machine uses the standard ports for its services, external users trying to access services from a machine in this group will find that many services are allowed.
 However, unlike the Mostly Closed group, several of the most common services are denied, in order to protect the machine from the most common exploits.

 Services denied to users coming from outside the firewall include mail, chat, ping or traceroute, user lookup, unencrypted web servers, newsgroups, and network management services like directory access, network file sharing, and DNS (mapping machine names to IP addresses).